mahilab/Syntacts/gui.md

 - After creating a cue, type the desired name of the cue into the library.
 Click the `+` button to save the cue under that name.

 *Demo:*
-- Save the cue created above to the Library under the name "sig1".

 # Mixing Signals